mastrojs/mastrojs.github.io/data/docs/html-components.md

   );
 ```

+Note that `Layout` is a component.

 ## Components

-In the example just above, `Layout()` is a component call.

 A Mastro server-side component is just a normal JavaScript function, that by convention is capitalized, takes a `props` object, and returns something of type [`Html`](https://jsr.io/@mastrojs/mastro/doc/~/Html).
 There's really no magic going on here.

-Let's look at how a `Layout` component might be defined.
+Let's look at how the `Layout` component from above might be defined.
 Notice that it is in turn calling a component called `Header`.

 ```ts title=components/Layout.ts
 import { html, type Html } from "@mastrojs/mastro";